Temu, Shein Face EU Scrutiny Over Content Rules Compliance

 “We’d also like to reiterate that we are fully committed to complying with all applicable laws and regulations in the markets where we operate,” a spokesperson for the company said via email.

-“We share the Commission’s goal of ensuring that consumers in the EU can shop online with peace of mind, and we will continue working closely with the Commission to ensure our compliance with the Digital Services Act,” a spokesperson said in a statement.
+“We share the commission’s goal of ensuring that consumers in the EU can shop online with peace of mind, and we will continue working closely with the commission to ensure our compliance with the Digital Services Act,” a spokesperson said in a statement.

-Shein is now reportedly seeking an initial public offering in London after its efforts to debut on the public markets in New York drew the scrutiny of U.S. lawmakers.
+Shein is now reportedly seeking an initial public offering in London after its efforts to debut on public markets in New York drew the scrutiny of U.S. lawmakers.

 Shein, as well as its rival Temu, has been accused of using forced labor in its cotton supply chains in China, which the two companies deny.
 Lawmakers also criticized the two Chinese retailers for taking advantage of a U.S. tax law exemption rule, known as the de minimis provision, by shipping thousands of small packages directly to U.S. customers.

-Temu is the Western offshoot of Pingduoduo, one of the biggest online shopping platforms in China.
+Temu is the Western offshoot of Pinduoduo, one of the biggest online shopping platforms in China.
 By selling low-cost products made mostly in China, Temu has gained explosive growth since entering the European market in 2023.
 At the end of May, the EU executive designated it a very large online platform.

 In the United States, the popular site has also come under fire, with Arkansas recently suing Temu over allegedly violating state privacy laws and engaging in deceptive trade practices.